 MALLERSTANG VALLEY AND WILD BOAR FELL

-Mallerstang is a glorious valley running south from Kirkby Stephen, steeped in history but also beautiful and unspoilt.
+Mallerstang is a glorious valley running south from Kirkby Stephen, steeped in history but also beautiful and unspoilt and now part of the new Yorksire Dales National Park extension.
 The castles of Pendragon and Lammerside are crumbling reminders of the difficulties living in medieval times in northern England.
 Wild Boar fell lies on the eastern edge of Cumbria and according to legend the fell is the place the last wild boar was killed.

 NINE STANDARDS RIGG AND COAST TO COAST WALK

 Alfred Wainwrights famous Coast to Coast walk passes through Kirkby Stephen and marks just below the half way stage at 83 miles, in total it covers 190 miles from St. Bees in Cumbria to Robin Hoods Bay on the Yorkshire coast.
 The quality and variety of this walk was recognised in 2004 when it was voted the second best walk in the world.
 From Kirkby Stephen the walk goes up to The Nine Standards Rigg which takes its name from a line of nine cairns which lie near the boundary between Cumbria and North Yorkshire.
 On a clear day you can experience magnificent views of Kirkby Stephen and surrounding areas.

 Another Wainwright walk A Pennine Journey www.penninejourney.org.uk a challenging circular walk of 247 miles which passes through Kirkby Stephen and some of the most beautiful scenery in the north of England.